bencentra/using-es6-slides/slides/why-transpile.md

 Note:

-There will always be an ["ES Next"](http://kangax.github.io/compat-table/esnext/) made up of future specifications at various stages of readiness.
+There will always be an ["ES Next"](http://kangax.github.io/compat-table/esnext/) made up of future specification proposals at varying stages of readiness.

 Browsers will always lag behind the spec while they implement the new features.